 - Rheumatology (based at Clifton Hospital)

-- Salford Royal Foundation Trust for specialist dermatology clinics, including laser therapy and the management of alopecia and urticaria
+- Salford Royal Foundation Trust for access to specialist dermatology clinics, including laser therapy and the management of alopecia, urticaria and biological therapy for hidradenitis suppurativa

-- Other dermatology consultants: East Lancs Regional meeting
+- Other dermatology colleagues through our regular East Lancashire Regional meetings

 To find out more about a specific dermatological condition or treatment, please visit the British Association of Dermatologists website: British Association of Dermatologists.
 There is also a Skin Support website affiliated to the British Association of Dermatologists which you may find useful.